 Status bar Message Meaning Pressure Corrected The analyzer is computing the moisture measurement using pressure correction AO frozen The Analog output (4/20mA) is being kept frozen (unchanging) by some part of the program.
 Single Point Cal Enabled Single point calibrations are being performed.
-Can be disabled from the Cal dew function in MENU-2 Sensor in Desiccant The sensor is in desiccant thus the measurement reflects the moisture content of the desiccant.
-Push sensor INorOUT The sensor is nether fully in the desiccant or in the sampling chamber; it should not be left in this position as it will compromise the desiccant.
-Logging Data The continuous data logging is enabled and running.
+Can be disabled from the Cal dew function in MENU-2 Logging Data The continuous data logging is enabled and running.
 USB Charging High Current The USB port is connected to a PC with 0.5A source and the battery is being charged.
 USB Charging Low Current The USB port is connected to a PC with 0.1A source and the battery is being charged.
-USB Connected Battery Full The USB port is connected to a PC, but the battery does not need charging Ext./AC Powered Battery Full The USB port is connected to a wall transformer, but the battery does not need charging Ext./AC Powered Charging The USB port is connected to a wall transformer and the battery is being charged.
+USB Connected Battery Full The USB port is connected to a PC, but the battery does not need charging AC Powered Battery Full The USB port is connected to a wall transformer, but the battery does not need charging AC Powered Charging The USB port is connected to a wall transformer and the battery is being charged.
 Calibration Past Due The analyzer compared the date since the last calibration to the date in the battery backed clock/calendar and computed that the time exceeded the settings of the number of months between recalibrations.
 Max Pressure Exceeded The pressure sensor inside the sampling chamber is measuring more than rated pressure of the pressure sensor.
 Temperature Sensor Error One or both of the temperature sensors are not operating properly, cable unplugged etc. Pressure Sensor Error The pressure sensor is not operating properly, cable unplugged etc. Analog Output Loop Open The analog output is not connected to a proper source.
 Battery Low The battery needs to be recharged.
 Temp Range Exceeded The temperature exceeds +70°C Sensor Range Exceeded The moisture sensor measurement exceeds the preprogrammed parameters.
 Sensor Msr Err=x The moisture sensor measuring circuit has detected an error.